edemaine/fold/spec.md

   (a number).
 See the top of this document.
 * `file_creator`: The software that created the file (string).
 * `file_author`: The human author (string).
-* `file_class`: A subjective interpretation about what the file represents.
+* `file_classes`: A subjective interpretation about what the file represents (array of strings).
+Some standard file classes:
-  The class is a string.
-Some standard classes are
-  * `"creasePattern"`: a crease pattern (unfolded)
-  * `"foldedForm"`: a folded form/state, e.g. flat folding or 3D folding
+  * `"singleModel"`: A single origami model, possibly still in multiple frames to represent crease pattern, folded form, etc.
+  * `"multiModel"`: Multiple origami models collected together into one file
+  * `"animation"`: Animation of sequence of frames, e.g., illustrating a continuous folding motion
-  * `"foldingMotion"`: a folding motion, e.g. specified as a sequence of frames
+  * `"diagrams"`: A sequence of frames representing folding steps, as in origami diagrams

 ## Frame Metadata (`frame_...`)

 Frame properties in the FOLD format include

 * `frame_title`: A title for the frame (string).
+* `frame_description`: A description of the frame (string).
 * `frame_author`: The human author (string).
+* `frame_classes`: A subjective interpretation about what the frame represents (array of strings).
+Some standard frame classes:
+  * `"creasePattern"`: a crease pattern (unfolded)
+  * `"foldedForm"`: a folded form/state, e.g. flat folding or 3D folding
+  * `"graph"`: vertices and edges, but no lengths or faces
+  * `"linkage"`: vertices and edges and edge lengths, but no faces
 * `frame_attributes`: An array of attributes that objectively describe properties of the folded structure being represented.
   Some standard frame attributes include